-In 2014, the CEO's pay trend was compared with the trend in total shareholders' return over the latest five years.
-At that time, the difference in the trend rates, weighted to reflect recent history as suggested by proxy advisory firms was not material and did not raise any concern.
+In fiscal 2017, the CEO's pay trend was compared with the trend in total shareholders' return over the latest five years.
+The difference in the trend rates, weighted to reflect recent history as suggested by proxy advisory firms was positive in favor of the Corporation's total shareholders' return and did not raise any concern.